ohler55/ox/README.md

 ## <a name="description">Description</a>

 Optimized XML (Ox), as the name implies was written to provide speed optimized XML handling.
-It was designed to be an alternative to Nokogiri in generic XML parsing and as an alternative to Marshal for Object serialization.
+It was designed to be an alternative to Nokogiri and other Ruby XML parsers in generic XML parsing and as an alternative to Marshal for Object serialization.

-Unlike Nokogiri Ox is self contained.
+Unlike some other Ruby XML parsers, Ox is self contained.
 Ox uses nothing other than standard C libraries so version issues with libXml are not an issue.

 Marshal uses a binary format for serializing Objects.
 That binary format changes with releases making Marshal dumped Object incompatible between some